HackMelbourne/Decoded-3/w4/README.md

     def __init__(self, bot):
         self.bot = bot
     ```
-### ✅ Task: Create a poll based on inputs given by users
+### ✅ Task: Get inputs from users before sending back the poll
  * We need to write a function `init_poll` allowing us to create a poll command.
 A way for us to set the command is using decorator @commands.command(aliases=["p"]) above declaration of the `init_poll` function.
 This means when a user type `!p` , we will have a poll command.
  * However, that's not enough as a user need to give a poll question, time for the poll and options for others to vote => give 3 more attributes for `init_poll` include question, time, *options.
     ```